bluedatainc/solutions/AI-ML-SampleCode/Sample-Pipeline-kNN/README.md

 1. Download the dataset above and dump it under data/ directory in your project repo
 2. Rename the files as described above
 3. Create training cluster (Python ML and DL Toolkit)
-4. Open Jupyter notebook and import first notebook - Decompose images and execute
+4. Open Jupyter notebook and import first notebook and execute (afeter changing NFS path ofcourse) - Decompose images.ipynb
-5. Next import kNN in Training Enviornment notebook and execute
+5. Next import kNN in Training Enviornment.ipnyb notebook and execute
 6. Last step would spit out a model, which you could then register with EPIC
 7. While registering the model usee kNN_scrring.py script
 8. Next create deployment cluster (Python ML/DL Toolkit) with model registered in previous step as attached model